sergueik/selenium_java/naginator-plugin/README.md

 	naginatorPublisher.setMaxScheduleOverride(maxScheduleOverride);
 }
 ```
-and updated in the `NaginatorPublisher`.
 This allows for a more granular control of the rebuild policies from the build side.

 ### License
 This project is licensed under the terms of the MIT license.